Phase Stability of Superfluid $^{3}\mathrm{He}$ in Anisotropic Aerogel

 An additional consequence of this crossover in pairing is a flop transition of the chiral axis $\bm{\ell}$ in the \Aph{} at the same $T_{x}$ as in the \Bph{}, as shown in Fig.\ref{fig:phase_diagrams}.
 Extrapolating the $AB$ transition to higher magnetic fields suggests that this transition should occur in positive strain aerogels at fields above roughly $0.22\,\textrm{T}$.
 A flop in the \Aph{} similar to that described here has been observed in positive strain aerogel without \4he{} preplating\cite{Pol.12,Li.14c}.
 The reason for the favorability of the \Aph{}, which is the only superfluid phase observed to the lowest temperatures achieved in these experiments, in the presence of solid paramagnetic \3he{} covering the aerogel surface is not known.

 Study of the temperature-dependent crossover in the orbital pairing potential can be performed with existing anisotropic Ginzburg-Landau theories of superfluid \3he{} imbibed in anisotropic aerogel reproducing order-parameter orientational transitions measured with nuclear magnetic resonance experiments.
 In future experimental work the reorientation of the chiral axis of the \Aph{} at high-fields will be investigated important for an unambiguous detection of the impurity-mediated anomalous thermal hall effect in \3he{} in aerogel\cite{Sha.22}.
+NMR measurements of $\mathrm{UTe}_{2}$ subject to hydrostatic pressure show a sharp change in the Knight shift at a second transition below $T_{c}$, indicative of rotation of the spin degrees of freedom of a candidate \pwave{} superconductor\cite{Kin.23,Hay.25,Wan.25}.

-While our model is successful in describing the observed flop transition in superfluid \3he{} imbibed in \4he{} preplated aerogel, it is not compatible with experimentally observed phenomena in non-preplated aerogel, discussed in more detail in Supplementary Materials.
+While our model is successful in describing the observed flop transition in superfluid \3he{} imbibed in \4he{} preplated aerogel, it is not compatible with experimentally observed phenomena in non-preplated aerogel, discussed in more detail in \blue{the end matter section}.

 This work was supported by NSF Division of Materials Research Grant No. DMR-2210112.
-We are grateful to M. D. Nguyen for useful discussion on this work.
+We are grateful to M. D. Nguyen, J. A. Sauls, and A.B.
+Vorontsov for useful discussion on this work.